azavea/climate-change-api/deployment/README.md

 #### Add a new task definition

 - In ECS in AWS under Task Definitions, select `ProductionManagement` and create a new revision from the latest task definition.
-- Edit the `Task memory (MiB)` to 8192
+- Edit the Task memory (MiB) to 8192.
-- Under Container Defintiions, select the `management` container and bump its Memory Limits to 8192 MB too
+- Under Container Definitions, select the `management` container and bump its Memory Limits to 8192 MB too.
-- Remember to remove remove this task definition when `run_jobs` is complete
+- Remember to remove this task definition when `run_jobs` is complete.

 #### Resize the database